Lancashire Cotton Famine: Relief effort

-Relief in times of hardship was governed by the Poor Law Act, which required Poor Law Guardians to find work for the fit.
+Relief in times of hardship was governed by the Poor Relief Act 1601, which required Poor Law Guardians to find work for the fit.
 In rural communities this was stone breaking in the quarries, the mines etc. Outdoor work was quite unsuitable for men who had been working in the humid, heated mills, whose lungs had been damaged by cotton dust.
 The act only required that men be set to work as long as he continued to receive relief.

 The Poor Law Amendment Act 1834 had required parishes to come together to form Poor Law Unions to administer the relief.
 Their job was to minimise the cost to the parishes, which were compelled to finance their own poor.
 Paupers should be returned to their parishes of origin.
 Charles Pelham Villiers MP, the Poor Law Commissioner who represented an industrial constituency, wrote to the Poor Law Unions in September 1861 warning them of potential famine and instructing them to fulfil their duties with Compassion.
 Money had to be raised locally on the parish rates.
 H. B. Farnell, was appointed by Parliament to investigate the effects in Lancashire, where he started in May 1862 in Preston.
 He laid down a liberal interpretation of the Act and instructed gifts from charity should not be taken into account when assessing need.
 As an alternative to outdoor work, sewing classes were run by the churches which entitled the participants or "scholars" to receive benefit.
 Bible Reading classes followed and then industrial classes which taught reading, writing and simple maths with carpentry, shoemaking and tailoring.
 The Poor Law Unions were limited in the monies they could raise through rates and had no powers to borrow.
-Parliament passed the Union Relief Aid Bill 1862 which allowed the burden be shared between the parishes and the county and then Public Works (Manufacturing Districts) Act 1864 authorised borrowing.
+Parliament passed the Union Relief Aid Act 1862 which allowed the burden be shared between the parishes and the county and then Public Works (Manufacturing Districts) Act 1864 authorised borrowing.